This post contains affiliate links – to read our full disclosure policy, click here.

 As you may remember, I love to crochet jewelry and this necklace I created for Red Heart’s European website.
 Unfortunately, now the pattern is no longer available. 😓 But I have designed several crochet heart necklaces in the past several years and you can see several of them in my Etsy Shop here.
 If you are looking for a FREE pattern, you can find the Easy Celtic Heart Necklace pattern and video tutorial on this blog post here.

-I have more crochet heart patterns in the works and hope to make them available soon.
+So, there you have 7 Celtic Heart Projects for Valentine’s Day!
+Since I first created this post, I have designed several more crochet heart patterns.
+Click here to see more heart-themed patterns!
 Please add a comment below if you try one of these or send along a photo of your completed project – I love to see what you make!

 PS – Here is a quick image for your Pinterest boards so you don’t forget all that’s on this list!